Skip to main content

 The medical device is intended for use by healthcare providers to aid in the assessment of skin structures.

-User qualification and competencies
+User qualifications and competencies

 Healthcare professionals